Blagdon

 Blagdon is a village and civil parish in the ceremonial county of Somerset, within the unitary authority of North Somerset, in England.
 It is located in the Mendip Hills, a recognised Area of Outstanding Natural Beauty.
-According to the 2011 census it has a population of 1,116.
-The village is about 12 mi east of Weston-super-Mare on the A368 between Churchill and Compton Martin.
+According to the 2021 census it has a population of 1,184.
+The village is about 12 mi east of Weston-super-Mare and 12 miles (19 km) south west of Bristol, on the A368 road to Bath.

 History

 The village was called Blachedon in the 1086 Domesday Book and the name comes from the Old English bloec and dun meaning 'the black or bleak down'.

 Romans

 There was a Roman presence in Blagdon from about 49 AD until the end of the Roman occupation of Britain.
 Several Roman coins and fragments of Roman pottery have been found in the village.
 There were lead and silver workings in Charterhouse, about a mile and a half uphill to the south, so it is likely that the wealthier supervisors had their houses away from the toxic smoke in the village.

 Wade and Wade in their 1929 book Somerset suggest traces of Roman mines such as tools and pigs of lead have been found at Blagdon.